-- 1 Multivariate statistical analyses have been performed to test whether there is a difference between frog assemblages at future control and Impact sites are suitable for mining and post-mining monitoring purposes, as they support similar amphibian assemblages (taxa and numbers of individuals), and similar microhabitats. - 2 Baseline amphibian surveys did not identify the presence of Red-crowned Toadlet (Pseudophryne australiacus) (listed as Vulnerable under the BC Act) or Giant Burrowing Frog (Heleioporus australiacus) (listed as Vulnerable under the BC Act and EPBC Act) within the LW S1A-S6A Study Area.
+2 Baseline amphibian surveys did not identify the presence of Red-crowned Toadlet (Pseudophryne australis) (listed as Vulnerable under the BC Act) or Giant Burrowing Frog (Heleioporus australiacus) (listed as Vulnerable under the BC Act) within the LW S1A-S6A Study Area.
 Red-crowned Toadlet and Giant Burrowing Frog were recorded during the Tahmoor Amphibian Monitoring Program in 2013, outside the Study Area for LW S1A-S6A.
-Giant Burrowing Frog was recorded at Hornes Creek (Niche, 2018a).
-If recorded in the future during amphibian monitoring, the presence of threatened frog species would be reported, and further investigations will be initiated to determine ongoing presence of threatened species in the locality and assess whether updates to the BMP and associated TARPs are required. - 3 Stable is defined as no significant interaction between Before/After and Control/Impact indicating the mining activity has not affected amphibian assemblages (which comprises of all detected amphibian species recorded during monitoring surveys). - 4 Determined by BACI interaction analyses.
+Giant Burrowing Frog was recorded at Cow Creek, and Red-crowned Toadlet was recorded at Hornes Creek (Niche, 2018a).
+If recorded in the future during amphibian monitoring, the presence of threatened frog species would be reported, and further investigations will be initiated to determine ongoing presence of threatened species in the locality and assess whether updates to the BMP and associated TARPs are required.
+3 Stable is defined as no significant interaction between Before/After and Control/Impact indicating the mining activity has not affected amphibian assemblages (which comprises of all detected amphibian species recorded during monitoring surveys).

+4 Determined by BACI interaction analyses.
 Significantly below baseline values is determined to be a P-value result of less than or equal to 0.05 for Before, After, either/or Control and Impact groups.
-The detection of a significant interaction between Before/After and Control/Impact indicates the mining activity has an effect on amphibian assemblages.
+The detected amphibian assemblages.
 All detected amphibian species are to be recorded during monitoring surveys.
 The amphibian data will be subject to statistical hypothesis testing.
-Species richness and abundance are population metrics used to assess amphibian populations in the locality. - 5 Mining impacts results in a decline in water quantity or quality influencing habitats.
+Species richness and abundance are population metrics used to assess amphibian populations in the locality.
+5 Mining impacts results in a decline in water quantity or quality influencing habitats.